Pulakeshin II: Relations with Sassanid Persia

+Religious policy

+Based on inscriptions and historical records from the 6th–7th centuries, scholars have suggested that Pulakeshin I and II were followers or patrons of Jainism.
+A copper plate inscription refers to him as Parama-Bhāgawantta (devotee of Bhagavān), while the Meguti Jain Basadi inscription, which records Pulakeshin’s military campaigns, begins with the invocation Jayati Bhagavān Jinendra (“Victory to Lord Jina”). the Meguti Jain temple at Aihole was also built during his reign, Jain monk and poet Ravikirti, who composed the Aihole inscription was the spiritual guru of Pulakeshi.

+Shanka-Basadi constructed by Pulakeshi and his family.
+An inscription fixed on the left wall of the Shanka Basadi at Basti-Bana or Basadi-Bana at Lakshmeshwara, records a grant of 500 nivartanas of land to the north of Puligere-nagara for the worship of "Shankha-Jinendra" (Bhagwan Neminatha).
+It was made by Durgasakti, son of Kundasakti and grandson of Vijayasakti of the Sendra lineage.
+The same inscription mentions that Pulakeshin II was also known as "Ereyamma".
+The Shanka Basadi was one of the most famous Jain shrines during the Chalukya period.

-He was tolerant of other faiths: The construction of the Shaivite shrines now called the Upper Shivalaya, the Lower Shivalaya, and Malegitti Shivalaya, started during his reign.
-The Chinese Buddhist pilgrim Xuanzang mentions that there were over 100 Buddhist monasteries in his kingdom; over 5,000 monks - both Mahayana and Hinayana - lived in these monasteries.
-The Meguti Jain temple at Aihole was also built during his reign, by Ravikirrti, who composed the Aihole inscription engraved on the wall of this temple.
+However, Pulakeshin also extended support to multiple religious traditions including Hinduism and BuddhismThe construction of the Shaivite Hindu shrines now called the Upper Shivalaya, the Lower Shivalaya, and Malegitti Shivalaya, started during the reign of Pulakeshin II.
+The Chinese Buddhist pilgrim Xuanzang mentions that there were over 100 Buddhist monasteries in his empire; over 5,000 monks – both Mahayana and Hinayana – lived in these monasteries.

 Cultural activities

-The Aihole inscription of Pulakeshin states that he was generous in "bestowing gifts and honours on the brave and the learned".
-The inscription's composer Ravikirrti, a court poet of Pulakeshin, describes himself as an equal of the famous Sanskrit poets Bhasa and Kalidasa.
+The Aihole inscription of Pulakeshin II states that he was generous in "bestowing gifts and honours on the brave and the learned".
+The inscription's composer Ravikirrti, a court poet of Pulakeshin, describes himself as an equal of the great Sanskrit poets Bhasa and Kalidasa.

 Inscriptions

 Following inscriptions from Pulakeshin's reign have been discovered: